 And as far as healthy recipes are concerned, we can hardly think of anything better than, well, Healthy Recipes.

-As the name suggests, this is nothing more than a list of recipes and a system that allows you to neatly manage everything.
+As the name suggests, this is nothing more than a list of recipes and a system that allows you to manage everything neatly.
 Simple, straight to the point, and healthy!

 This is possible by tracking your heart rate before a workout, during a workout, and after a workout – as well as during the day.